AlexHedley/blog/src/input/posts/vba-object-browser.md

 - Scripting
 - ADODB

-I thought why not use this type of project as a way to try out [Copilot](copilot) so I asked the following:
+I thought why not use this type of project as a way to try out [GitHub Copilot](github-copilot) so I asked the following:

 > Build the VBA Object Browser as a website.